- History of Plus500

 Its high trust factor is based on the number of regulatory bodies that authorizes its operations.
 These include the Monetary Authority of Singapore, the Financial Conduct Authority (FCA), the Cyprus Securities and Exchange Commission (CySEC), the Australian Securities and Investments Commission (ASIC), and the Israel Securities and Investments Commission.

-Plus500 is listed on the London Stock Exchange since June 2018 and part of the FTSE 250 Index.
+Plus500 has been listed on the London Stock Exchange since June 2018 and is part of the FTSE 250 Index.
 The publicly-traded company has a market capitalization of $2.07 billion as of September 2018.
+Let us have an overview of Plus500 and dig deeper into the Plus500 review.

 History of Plus500